TheHyperPay/Tadadak-UnityTMP/README.md

 **Duties**
 - Print the letters in sequentially. (can on/off it!)
 - Can stop printing the letters.
-- Can controll printing the letters speed.
+- Can control printing the letters speed.

 <br>